 Top-level data protection and privacy are core benchmarks we strive to maintain every day to offer our users the safest possible digital experience.

-Digital signatures are built on public key cryptography, which guarantees the authenticity of the signer and non-alteration of documents and signatures.
+Our digital signatures are built on public-key cryptography, which guarantees the authenticity of the signer and non-alteration of documents and signatures.

 When you rely on Penneo to sign digitally, you can be sure of your documents’ trustworthiness and legal validity.
 Our digital signatures comply with eIDAS requirements for advanced e-signatures and meet international security standards.
 Therefore, they are legally binding and enforceable in the EU and worldwide.